nbicocchi/learn-java-core/assets/slides/E8 - Java NIO.md

 }
 ```

-First the example creates a source and destination `Path` instance.
-Then the example calls `Files.copy()`, passing the two `Path` instances as parameters.
+The example calls `Files.copy()`, passing two `Path` instances as parameters.
 This will result in the file referenced by the source path to be copied to the file referenced by the destination path.

 ### Files.move()
 The `Files.move()` method moves a file from one path to another.